 Located in the heart of this historic Scottish city, Edinburgh Zoo is easily reached by train.
 There are two train stations nearby, Edinburgh Waverley station and Edinburgh Haymarket station, although both are beyond walking distance.
-From both stations it is best take a bus (number 12, 26 and 31) from Edinburgh City Centre to Edinburgh Zoo.
+From both stations, it's best to take a bus (number 12, 26 or 31) from Edinburgh City Centre to Edinburgh Zoo.

 |Weekdays||05:00 - 23:59|